wlph17/sw-tutorial/basic_c.md

 * This is ***hardware dependent***, and ***verbose*** for some more complex programs.
 * Programmers developed ***high level*** programming languages to deal with this problem, they are:
-  * More abstract, thus more concise and less machine dependent (you can care less about the low level implementation).
+  * More abstract<span class="hidden">, thus more concise and less machine dependent (you can care less about the low level implementation).</span>
-  * More restricted, which can prevent programmers from doing something stupid, and also improve code readability and maintainability.
+  * More restricted<span class="hidden">, which can prevent programmers from doing something stupid, and also improve code readability and maintainability.</span>

 --